FTSE Russell - ESG Ratings

-The data model is designed for customization by the user to enable the data to be ‘sliced and diced’ to meet each user’s needs.
+The data model is designed for customization by the user to enable the data to be ‘sliced and diced’ to meet a variety of user needs.

-The ESG Ratings can be accessed through the online data model and include over 4,700 securities in 47 Developed and Emerging markets, comprising the constituents of the FTSE All-World Index, FTSE All-Share Index and Russell 1000® Index.
+The ESG Ratings can be accessed through the online data model and include over 7,000 securities in 47 Developed and Emerging markets, including the constituents of our flagship global and US equity indexes — FTSE All-World Index and Russell 1000® Index.

 Ratings are calculated using an Exposure-weighted average, meaning that the most material ESG issues are given the most weight when determining a company’s scores.